bishopce16/stroke_prediction_analysis/README.md

 ## Interactive Dashboard

-The interactive dashboard will also be created in Tableau include multiple filters for identifying trends in the stroke dataset.
+The interactive dashboard will also be created in Tableau including multiple filters for identifying trends in the stroke dataset.